dalofa/telomore/README.md

 Telomore does not identify linear contigs but rather rely on the user to provide that information in the header of the fasta-reference file.

+To capture the archetypal (or other actinobacterial) telomere in full in an otherwise complete assembly, it is often sufficient to extend the assembly using Illumina data.
+However, in certain cases large chunks of an arm is missing and thus, one must extend with Nanopore before extending with Illumina data.

+**Beware:** Telomore was designed with expectation of a complete/near-complete assembly, where each replicon is represented by a single contig.
+While, a more fragmented assembly can be input, this might lead to the overrepresentation of sequence.

 ## Usage

 ```bash